 What is miglustat?

-People with Gaucher disease have low levels of an enzyme called glucocerebrosidase (gloo-co-se-ruh-BRO-si-dace).
+People with Gaucher disease have low levels of an enzyme called glucocerebrosidase.
 This enzyme helps break down fatty substances in the body.
 When this enzyme is missing or not working, fatty substances build up and can cause organ damage.
-Miglustat works in the body to limit the amount of the fatty substances being made.
+Miglustat works in the body to limit the amount of fatty substances being made.
 For more information, see the MotherToBaby fact sheet on Gaucher disease at https://mothertobaby.org/fact-sheets/gaucher-disease-pregnancy/.

 Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
-However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
+However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 I take miglustat.
 Can it make it harder for me to get pregnant?